As seen in:

 Pro Tip: Check if you have all the skills of a great Java developer here.

 Fuzzy about what technical skills to put on your Java developer resume?
-Jump right into our guide: Technical Skills List: Examples for Resumes Employers Want in 2019
+Jump right into our guide: Technical Skills List: Examples for Resumes Employers Want

 Is Your Education Section Underperforming?
 It Might Be

 Here’s the thing: